3 things we learned from the Texans-Chiefs game

-KANSAS CITY - In Week 3, the Houston Texans came back to beat the Los Angeles Chargers on the road in what was at the time arguably the most impressive win in the Bill O'Brien era.
+KANSAS CITY, Mo. - In Week 3, the Houston Texans came back to beat the Los Angeles Chargers on the road in what was at the time arguably the most impressive win in the Bill O'Brien era.

 The Texans have topped that win with a 31-24 win over the Kansas City Chiefs.